Heather Mac Donald

-Heather Lynn Mac Donald (born November 23, 1956) is an American conservative political commentator, essayist, attorney, and author.
-She is known for her pro-police views and her opposition to criminal justice reform, as expressed in her book The War on Cops and columns such as "The Myth of the Racist Cop" and "The Myth of Systemic Police Racism."
+Heather Lynn Mac Donald (born November 23, 1956) is an American conservative political commentator, essayist, lawyer, and author.
+She is known for her pro-police views and opposition to criminal justice reform.
+She is a fellow of the Manhattan Institute think tank and a contributing editor of its City Journal.

-Early life
+Early life and education

 Heather Mac Donald grew up in Los Angeles, California.
-Her family name was MacDonald; she later added the space to her surname, although she has said it was a "bad idea".
-In 1978, she graduated from Yale University with a BA summa cum laude in English.
-After receiving a Mellon Fellowship from Yale, she attended Clare College, Cambridge, earning an MA in English.
+Her original family name was MacDonald; she later added the space to her surname, but recalled that it was a "bad idea".

+In 1978, she graduated from Yale University with a Bachelor of Arts, summa cum laude, in English.
+After receiving a Mellon Fellowship from Yale, she attended Clare College, Cambridge, earning an M.A. in English.
 While at Cambridge she also studied in Italy through a Cambridge study grant.
-In 1985, she graduated with a Juris Doctor degree from Stanford University Law School.
+In 1985, she graduated with a Juris Doctor degree from Stanford Law School.

+Career

 After graduating from Stanford, Mac Donald clerked for Judge Stephen Reinhardt of the United States Court of Appeals for the Ninth Circuit, and was subsequently an attorney-advisor in the Office of the General Counsel of the U.S. Environmental Protection Agency and a volunteer with the Natural Resources Defense Council.

-Employment

-She is a Thomas W. Smith Fellow of the Manhattan Institute and a contributing editor of the institute's City Journal.
+She is a Thomas W. Smith Fellow of the Manhattan Institute think tank and a contributing editor of the institute's City Journal.

-Positions
+Views

 Mac Donald refers to herself as a secular conservative.
 She has argued that conservatism is superior to liberalism by virtue of the ideas alone, and that religion should not affect the argument and is unnecessary for conservatism.
 Mac Donald maintains that conservative values like small government, self-reliance and liberty can be defended without "recourse to invisible deities or the religions that exalt them."

-She has testified on criminal justice and the deincarceration movement before the US Senate Judiciary Committee, has testified before the Subcommittee on Civil and Constitutional Rights of the US House Committee on the Judiciary, and has advocated positions on numerous subjects including victimization, philanthropy, immigration reform, crime prevention, racism, racial profiling, black incarceration, rape, effect of two parents on crime, politics, welfare, and matters pertaining to cities and academia.
+She has testified on criminal justice and the decarceration movement before the US Senate Judiciary Committee, has testified before the Subcommittee on Civil and Constitutional Rights of the US House Committee on the Judiciary, and has advocated positions on numerous subjects including victimization, philanthropy, immigration reform, crime prevention, racism, racial profiling, black incarceration, rape, effect of two parents on crime, politics, welfare, and matters pertaining to cities and academia.

 Mac Donald has criticized welfare and philanthropic institutions such as the Ford Foundation and the Carnegie Corporation for suggesting that welfare is a right; in particular, she has criticized welfare because "generations have grown up fatherless and dependent".
-She has written that welfare programs serve as a "dysfunction enabler" and that food stamps cause an "unhealthy dependence".
-According to Mac Donald, under American immigration policies, the United States has been "importing another underclass", one with the "potential to expand indefinitely."
+She has written that welfare programs serve as a "dysfunction enabler" and that a fall in food stamp use was because "former welfare recipients are deciding to go it on their own" — a "move toward self-sufficiency [that] should be cause for celebration", and that "Food pantries ... are in fact a wiser response to temporary hunger than expanding the rolls, for independence is a better guarantee of eating well than entitlements can ever be."